aroberge/avantpy/proposal/idea.md

 If you know Python but don't know French, you likely have a 50% chance of being wrong.
 If some other language that didn't use the roman alphabet has been used above instead, the probability of error would likely have increased to 75%.

-## The English version of the four loops
+## The English version of the above loops

 The four versions above can be written (in a different order) as follows in English: